dbactual/thomaspaine-www/content/works/an-essay-on-dream.md

    The God of eternity and of all that is real, is not the god of passing dreams and shadows of man's imagination.
 The God of truth is not the god of fable; the belief of a god begotten and a god crucified, is a god blasphemed.
-It is making a profane use of reason.***
+It is making a profane use of reason.)

-   I shall conclude this Essay on Dream with the first two verses of Ecclesiasticus xxxiv, one of the books of the Aprocrypha.
-"The hopes of a man void of understanding are vain and false; and dreams lift up fools.
+   I shall conclude this Essay on Dream with the two first verses of the 36 chapter of Ecclesiasticus one of the books of the Apocrypha.

-   Whoso regardeth dreams is like him that catcheth at a shadow and followeth after the wind."
+   v.
+1. "*The hopes of man void of understanding are vain and false; and dreams lift up fools. &mdash; Whoso regardeth dreams is like him that catcheth at a shadow, and followeth after the wind,*"

-   I now proceed to an examination of the passages in the Bible, called prophecies of the coming of Christ, and to show there are no prophecies of any such person; that the passages clandestinely styled prophecies are not prophecies; and that they refer to circumstances the Jewish nation was in at the time they were written or spoken, and not to any distance of future time or person.
+   I now proceed to an examination of the passages in the bible called prophecies of the coming of Christ, and to shew there are no prophecies of any such person.
+That the passages clandestinely stiled prophecies are *not* prophecies, and that they refer to circumstances the Jewish nation was in at the time they were written or spoken, and not to any distance of future time or person.